ThreeMammals/Ocelot/docs/features/logging.rst

 The reason for not just using bog standard framework logging is that I could not work out how to override the request id that get's logged when setting IncludeScopes to true for logging settings.
 Nicely onto the next feature.

+Warning
+^^^^^^^

+If you are logging to Console you will get terrible performance.
+I have had so many issues about performance issues with Ocelot and it is always logging level Debug, logging to Console :) Make sure you are logging to something proper in production :)